Shahidul Haque

-Shahidul Haque (born 31 December 1959) is a Bangladeshi government official and career diplomat who is the 25th and the longest serving Foreign Secretary of Bangladesh.
-He is a Policy Advisor of the International Organisation for Migration.
+Shahidul Haque (born 31 December 1959) is a Bangladeshi government official and career diplomat who is the 25th and the longest serving foreign secretary of Bangladesh.
+He is a policy advisor of the International Organisation for Migration.

 Early life

-Haque was born on 31 December 1959 in Quetta, Pakistan.
-He graduated and obtained his post graduation degree in Social Welfare from the University of Dhaka.
+Shahidul Haque was born on 31 December 1959 in Quetta, Pakistan.
+He graduated and obtained his post graduation degree in social welfare from the University of Dhaka.
 He also obtained a master's degree in international relations from the Fletcher School of Law and Diplomacy in 1988.

 Career

-Haque joined the Bangladesh Foreign Service in 1986.
+Shahidul Haque joined the Bangladesh Foreign Service in 1986.

-From 1988 to 1995, Haque was the Assistant Secretary at the South Asia Desk at the Foreign Ministry of Bangladesh.
+From 1988 to 1995, Shahidul Haque was the assistant secretary at the South Asia desk at the Foreign Ministry of Bangladesh.

-Haque served at the Bangladesh High Commission from 1990 to 1994.
+Shahidul Haque served at the Bangladesh High Commission from 1990 to 1994.

-From 2001 to 2011, Haque went on leave and worked at the International Organisation for Migration.
-On his return to the ministry, Haque was made the Director General.
+From 2001 to 2011, Shahidul Haque went on leave and worked at the International Organisation for Migration.
+On his return to the ministry, Shahidul Haque was made the director general.

-On 10 January 2013, Haque was appointed the interim Foreign Secretary of Bangladesh.
+On 10 January 2013, Shahidul Haque was appointed the interim foreign secretary of Bangladesh.
 He was promoted and made the full secretary on 18 July 2013.

-Haque was promoted to Senior Secretary on 19 July 2018.
+Shahidul Haque was promoted to senior secretary on 19 July 2018.
 His tenure was increased by one year in September.

-On 31 December 2019, Haque retired and Masud Bin Momen was made the Foreign Secretary of Bangladesh.
-He was the acting President of Bangladesh Foreign Service Association.
+On 31 December 2019, Haque retired and Masud Bin Momen was made the foreign secretary of Bangladesh.
+He was the acting president of Bangladesh Foreign Service Association.

-Haque is a senior fellow at the South Asian Institute of Policy and Governance at North South University.
+Shahidul Haque is a senior fellow at the South Asian Institute of Policy and Governance at North South University.

 Personal life

-Haque is married and has two daughters in his personal life.
-Haque tested positive with COVID-19 during the COVID-19 pandemic in Bangladesh.
+Shahidul Haque is married and has two daughters.
+Shahidul Haque tested positive with COVID-19 during the COVID-19 pandemic in Bangladesh.